People who are employed to provide communication support services are called Language Service Professionals. They include:

-The DDA requires employers and providers of goods and services to the public to make reasonable adjustments to assist people with disabilities in recruitment, employment and to allow them to access goods and services.
-SENDO does the same for the provision of educational services by schools, colleges and universities.
+Employers and providers of goods and services to the public are legally required to make reasonable adjustments to assist people with disabilities in recruitment, employment and to allow them to access goods and services.
+Special Educational Needs (SEN) requirements does the same for the provision of educational services by schools, colleges and universities.

 For deaf people, reasonable adjustments might include providing communication aids or services, such as sign language interpreting.

 Employers and service providers only have to make adjustments that are reasonable in the particular situation.
 Factors such as the cost and practicability of making an adjustment, and the resources available to them can all be taken into account in deciding what is reasonable.
-What may be expected of one service provider/employer in a situation may not be suitable or 'reasonable' for another.
+What may be expected of one service provider or employer in a situation may not be suitable or 'reasonable' for another.

-You can find out more about the Disability Discrimination Act and the Special Education Needs & Disability (NI) Order on the following nidirect page and by visiting the website of The Royal National Institute for Deaf People (RNID).
+You can find out more on the following nidirect page and by visiting the website of The Royal National Institute for Deaf People (RNID).